machristie/blog/drafts/alertjs_line_by_line.md

-At work I recently need to write a jQuery plugin that uses Bootstrap styling, so I looked at how [alert.js](https://github.com/twbs/bootstrap/blob/master/js/alert.js) is implemented, since it is a fairly small plugin.
-In this article I'll go over `alert.js` line by line, and do my best to explain what is going on.
-You should have a decent understanding of JavaScript and some familiarity with jQuery, but I'll assume no knowledge of how to write a jQuery plugin or anything specific to Boostrap.
+At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so I looked at how [alert.js](https://github.com/twbs/bootstrap/blob/master/js/alert.js) is implemented, since it is a fairly small plugin.
+In this post I'll go over `alert.js` line by line, and do my best to explain what is going on.
+You should have a decent understanding of JavaScript and some familiarity with jQuery, but I'll assume no knowledge of how to write a jQuery plugin or anything specific to Bootstrap.

 #### Overview